 30 days, inform the Student Appeals Office, G-12 Thackeray Hall, Pittsburgh, PA 15260,

-(412) 624-7610 that he or she wishes to appeal to the University Appeals Committee.
+412-624-7610 that he or she wishes to appeal to the University Appeals Committee.

 After meeting, the Appeals Committee shall then deliberate and render a final decision.

 a petition will be within the first 30 calendar days of that term (15 calendar days of a session)

 in which the student wishes to be classified as a resident.
 A petition filed after such date

 shall be determined to be effective for reclassification purposes the first day of the following

 term or session.
 Unless otherwise, all requested documentation and information must be

-submitted

-within 15 days of the date the request was made by the Student Appeals Office.
+submitted 15 days of the date the request was made by the Student Appeals Office.

 1. A student who changes his/her domicile from Pennsylvania to another state must promptly

-2. A student under 22 years of age must promptly give written notice of any change
+2. A student under 22 years of age must promptly give written notice of any change in his/her

 Adjustments and False Information

-Students who are found eligible for resident rates due to an error in classification are
+Students who are found eligible for resident rates due to an error in classification are subject

-of all related tuition and fees.
+tuition and fees.

-Students who are found eligible as a result of false or concealed facts are subject to
+Students who are found eligible as a result of false or concealed facts are subject to University

-tuition and fees including legal fees.
+including legal fees.

 of all students.